Asocia/requests-dashboard/README.md

 ```

 The dashboard is available at http://127.0.0.1:8080.
 Note that its port is different even though it's same application.
-You can continue using port `8000` if you want but it will make dashboard to freeze when you perform requests because the application `sleep`s before responding to the requests.
+You can continue using port `8000` if you want but it will cause dashboard to freeze when you perform requests because the application `sleep`s before responding to the requests.

 ## Sample Screenshots
 ![alt text](https://i.imgur.com/YxenkyO.png "Dashboard")